diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 any other.
 But the machine should still be able to act if it's not at its maximum level, and if there is enough pressure from the other mechanisms (for example, if the machine is suffering some pain, it should still be able to attempt to remove that pain away and seek a better state).
-1. A directly _pleasurable_ mechanism.
+1. A direct _pleasure_ mechanism.
 This is the antagonistic mechanism, but should be weighted in such a way that the behaviour it induces has less dramatic consequences.
 That is, extreme pain should cause an incapacitating shock, but extreme pleasure should not cause a killing spree, even if the pleasure comes from preventing an attack from a human.
-For example, a human attacks the machine, the machine feels pain, the machine avoids the pain by passively neutralising the attack from the human, and thus gets a pleasurable emotion for stopping the pain.
+For example, a human attacks the machine, the machine feels pain, the machine avoids the pain by passively neutralising the attack from the human, and thus gets a pleasurable _emotion_ for stopping the pain.
 But then it shouldn't proceed further to destroy the human.
-Pleasure should be a long-term modulator used to better fit the machines main purposes (for example, the machine succeeds at something it was tasked to do, then it feels the pleasurable emotion).
+Pleasure should be a long-term modulator used to better fit the machine's main purposes (for example, the machine succeeds at something it was tasked to do, then it feels the pleasurable _emotion_).
 1. _Situational awareness_.
-This means that the machine should be able to have some sort of abstract understanding of its surroundings, and a basic cause-effect understanding, so that it can associate the situation with the correct emotion.
+This means that the machine should be able to have some sort of abstract understanding of its surroundings, and a basic cause-effect understanding.
+Situation awareness allows the machine to gather information available in real time from its environment, in a semantic way.
 In the example of a human attacking the machine, identify what were the circumstances where the human perpetrated the attack: was the machine unknowingly doing something wrong like squeezing the human too hard with its super strength?
 Was the human afraid of the machine because it didn't know a machine like that existed, and reacted violently?
 Was the human even understanding that it was causing pain to the machine or was it an accident?
+Situational awarenes would allow the machine to identify things like the emotions exposed by the human, the strenght itself is using, weather conditions, and any other environmental information.
 1. An _associative memory_ that links situations with the emotions they caused.
-This is the most basic learning mechanism, and the most powerful way the machine can be conditioned to behave in the desired way.
 This only includes generic memorization and association, not using that memory for anything else.
-This memory should be called primary or canonical situational memory, and should include as much raw detail as possible about the situation.
+This memory should be called primary or canonical situational memory, and should include as much raw detail as possible about the situation where an emotion happened, especially if the emotion was very powerful.
+This should also include the situational awareness of the moment of the emotion, some time before and some time later.
 1. A _reflection mechanism_.
 The machine should have time to reflect upon its new learnings.
 This means that the machine would go through its memory and, based on its current knowledge, run simulations on what could be the different outcomes if the conditions had been different.
 This is no different than machines running